-0.5 Demonstration statement description and in detailed Discourse frontes a supervision dans literary 0, 1 8.5.
-Remuneration statement should also contain detailed No Please refer to comment under Item 8.1. information on the entire amount of remuneration, inclusive of other benefits, that was paid to individual directors over the relevant financial year.
+8.5.
+Remuneration statement should also contain detailed Not Please refer to comment under Item 8.1. information on the entire amount of remuneration, inclusive of other benefits, that was paid to individual directors over applicable the relevant financial year.
 This document should list at least the information set out in items 8.5.1 to 8.5.4 for each person who has served as a director of the company at any time during the relevant financial year.
 8.5.1.
-The following remuneration and/or emoluments- related information should be disclosed: The total amount of remuneration paid or due to the director for services performed during the relevant financial year, inclusive of, where relevant, attendance fees fixed by the annual general shareholders meeting; The remuneration and advantages received from any undertaking belonging to the same group; • The remuneration paid in the form of profit sharing and/or bonus payments and the reasons why such bonus payments and/or profit sharing were granted; • If permissible by the law, any significant additional remuneration paid to directors for special services outside the scope of the usual functions of a director; • Compensation receivable or paid to each former executive director or member of the management body as a result of his resignation from the office during the previous financial year; Total estimated value of non-cash benefits considered as remuneration, other than the items covered in the above points.
+The following remuneration and/or emoluments- related information should be disclosed: • The total amount of remuneration paid or due to the director for services performed during the relevant financial year, inclusive of, where relevant, attendance fees fixed by the annual general shareholders meeting; The remuneration and advantages received from any undertaking belonging to the same group; • The remuneration paid in the form of profit sharing and/or bonus payments and the reasons why such bonus payments and/or profit sharing were granted; If permissible by the law, any significant additional remuneration paid to directors for special services outside the scope of the usual functions of a director; Compensation receivable or paid to each former executive director or member of the management body as a result of his resignation from the office during the previous financial year; Total estimated value of non-cash benefits considered as remuneration, other than the items covered in the above points.
 8.5.2.
-As regards shares and/or rights to acquire share options and/or all other share-incentive schemes, the following information should be disclosed: • The number of share options offered or shares granted by the company during the relevant financial year and their conditions of application; • The number of charge entries everyised during the relevant • The number of shares options exercised during the relevant financial year and, for each of them, the number of shares involved and the exercise price or the value of the interest in the share incentive scheme at the end of the financial year; • The number of share options unexercised at the end of the financial year; their exercise price, the exercise date and the main conditions for the exercise of the rights; • All changes in the terms and conditions of existing share options occurring during the financial year.
+As regards shares and/or rights to acquire share options and/or all other share-incentive schemes, the following information should be disclosed: • The number of share options offered or shares granted by the company during the relevant financial year and their conditions of application; • The number of shares options exercised during the relevant financial year and, for each of them, the number of shares involved and the exercise price or the value of the interest in the share incentive scheme at the end of the financial year; • The number of share options unexercised at the end of the financial year; their exercise price, the exercise date and the main conditions for the exercise of the rights; • All changes in the terms and conditions of existing share options occurring during the financial year.
 8.5.3.
-The following supplementary pension schemes- related information should be disclosed: • When the pension scheme is a defined-benefit scheme, changes in the directors' accrued benefits under that scheme during the relevant financial year; • When the pension scheme is defined-contribution scheme, detailed information on contributions paid or payable by the company in respect of that director during the relevant financial year.
-8.5.4.
-The statement should also state amounts that the company or any subsidiary company or entity included in the consolidated annual financial report of the company has paid to each person who has served as a director in the company at any time during the relevant financial year in the form of loans, advance payments or guarantees, including the amount outstanding and the interest rate. i .
+The following supplementary pension schemes- related information should be disclosed: • When the pension scheme is a defined-benefit scheme, changes in the directors' accrued benefits under that scheme 1 during the relevant financial year; • When the pension scheme is defined-contribution scheme, detailed information on contributions paid or payable by the company in respect of that director during the relevant financial year.
+1 8.5.4.
+The statement should also state amounts that the company or any subsidiary company or entity included in 1 the consolidated annual financial report of the company has paid to each person who has served as a director in the 1 company at any time during the relevant financial year in the form of loans, advance payments or guarantees, including the amount outstanding and the interest rate.